nauam/Courses/docs/administration/maintenance/tuning-rundeck.md

 You use a JMX client to monitor JMX agents.
 This can be a desktop GUI like JConsole run locally.

-    jconsole <qwcontrol pid>
+    jconsole <rundeck pid>

 For instructions on remote JMX monitoring for Grails, Spring and log4j see:
 [Grails in the enterprise](https://public.dhe.ibm.com/software/dw/java/j-grails12168-pdf.pdf).

 ### Node execution

 If you are executing commands across many hundreds or thousands of hosts, the bundled SSH node executor may not meet your performance requirements.
 Each SSH connection uses multiple threads and the encryption/decryption of messages uses CPU cycles and memory.
 Depending on your environment, you might choose another Node executor like MCollective, Salt or something similar.
-This essentially delegates remote execution to another tool designed for asynchronous fan out and thus relieving QW Control of managing remote task execution.
+This essentially delegates remote execution to another tool designed for asynchronous fan out and thus relieving Rundeck of managing remote task execution.

 ### Built in SSH plugins

 If you are interested in using the built in [SSH plugins](/administration/projects/node-execution/ssh.md), here are some details about how it performs when executing commands across very large numbers of nodes.
-For these tests, QW Control was running on an 8 core, 32GB RAM m2.4xlarge AWS EC2 instance.
+For these tests, Rundeck was running on an 8 core, 32GB RAM m2.4xlarge AWS EC2 instance.

 We chose the `rpm -q` command which checks against the rpm database to see if a particular package was installed.
 For 1000 nodes we saw an average execution of 52 seconds.
 A 4000 node cluster took roughly 3.5 minutes, and 8000 node cluster about 7 minutes.